TykTechnologies/gateway-sdk/README.md

 This versioning strategy ensures clear traceability, allowing users to easily identify which Gateway version the SDK is compatible with.

 ## How to Install

-To install the SDK from the master branch, run:

-`go get github.com/TykTechnologies/gateway-sdk`

-### To install the SDK generated for a specific Gateway version (e.g., 5.7.2), run:
+### To install the SDK generated for a specific dashboard version (e.g., 5.7.2), run:

   `go get github.com/TykTechnologies/gateway-sdk@v0.0.1-gateway.5.7.2`